securesecrets/shade/Shade_Protocol_Resposible_Disclosure.md

 ### Standard Program Rules:
 - Unless otherwise noted, users should create accounts for testing purposes.
-- Submissions must be made exclusively through the Shade Protocol Bug Bounty Program to be considered for a reward.
+- Submissions must be made exclusively through the [Official Vulnerability Disclosure Portal](https://securesecrets.atlassian.net/servicedesk/customer/portal/3/group/11/create/37) to be considered for a reward.
 - Communication regarding submissions must remain within Shade Protocol Bug Bounty support channels for the duration of the disclosure process.
 - Users must submit a Proof of Concept (PoC) in order to receive bounties for bug reports.
+	- Example PoC can be found in the [Shade Security Advisories](https://github.com/securesecrets/shade/security/advisories).
+-  This responsible disclosure framework is subject to change at the discretion of the protocol.

 ### Prohibited Behaviors:
 - Any testing with mainnet or public testnet contracts.
 Testing on mainnet or public testnet is grounds for an immediate and permanent ban